An optimised deep spiking neural network architecture without gradients: Materials and Methods

-Each neuron in the hidden layer of an \acrshort{odesa} network has a trace of its latest activation.
-Equation \ref{eqn:TraceEq} describes the trace $Trace_{n}^{l}(t)$ of a neuron $n$ in layer $l$ at time $t$. $t_{n}^{f}$ is the time of neuron $n$'s most recent spike.
-The trace $Trace_{n}^{l}(t)$ acts as a measure that indicates its participation in an output spike from the next layer.
-The trace of a layer $Trace^l$ is used to find the neurons that participated in generating a spike in the next layer and reward or punish them accordingly.
-The time constant of the trace $Trace_{n}^{l}$ is equal to the time constant of the neurons in its next layer $\tau_{l+1}$, whereas the time constant $\tau_l$ for neurons in a layer $l$ is used to decay the inputs to layer $l$ via time surface $S_l$.
+Each neuron in the hidden layer of an \acrshort{odesa} network has a trace of its latest activation. \cref{eqn:TraceEq} describes the trace $\Lambda^{l}_{t}[n]$ of a neuron $n$ in layer $l$ at time $t$.
+Just like time surfaces, updates of the trace of a layer ($\Lambda^{l}$) are event-driven. $t_{n}$ is the time of neuron $n$'s most recent spike.
+The trace $\Lambda^{l}_{t}[n]$ acts as a measure that indicates the neuron $n$'s recent activity at any time $t$.
+The trace of a layer $\Lambda^{l}_{t}$ is used to find the neurons that participated in generating a spike in the next layer and reward or punish them accordingly.
+The time constant of the trace $\Lambda^{l}$ is equal to the time constant of the neurons in its next layer $\tau_{l+1}$, whereas the time constant $\tau_l$ for neurons in a layer $l$ is used to decay the inputs to layer $l$ via time surface $S^l$.
 Thus in general, the time constant of layer $l$'s trace $\tau_{l+1}$ is not equal to that layer's time surface time constant $\tau_{l}$.
 In our experiments, we have used the same time constant for all the neurons in a layer.
-When any neuron $n_{l+1}$ in the next layer spikes (post-synaptic spike) for an input spike (pre-synaptic spike) from the current layer ${l}$, a local binary attention signal $A_{l+1}[i]$ is passed to the current layer ${l}$ from the next layer ${l+1}$ indicating activity in the next layer.
-The current layer ${l}$ uses the local attention signal to reward its recently active neurons (whose trace $Trace_{n}^{l}(t) \geq \Phi$) and punishes its inactive neurons ($Trace_{n}^{l}(t) < \Phi$) where $\Phi$ is the trace recency threshold.
-In this work, an arbitrarily chosen trace recency threshold value of $\Phi=0.1$ is used through-out.
-The reward and punishment of the neurons in this layer are the same as described in Section \ref{subsec:ClassificationSection}.
+When any neuron $n_{l+1}$ in the next layer spikes (post-synaptic spike) for an input spike (pre-synaptic spike) from the current layer ${l}$, a local binary attention signal $A^{l+1}[i]$ is passed to the current layer ${l}$ from the next layer ${l+1}$ indicating activity in the next layer.
+The current layer ${l}$ uses the local attention signal to reward its recently active neurons (whose trace $\Lambda^{l}_{t}[n] \geq \Phi$) and punishes its inactive neurons ($\Lambda^{l}_{t}[n] < \Phi$) where $\Phi$ is the trace recency threshold.
+In this work, an arbitrarily chosen trace recency threshold value of $\Phi=0.1$ is used throughout.
+The reward and punishment of the neurons in this layer are the same as described in \cref{subsec:ClassificationSection}.